benmatthewsed/sdch-2023-docs/README.md

 Please complete this registration *before* the Hackathon starts on July 25.

+## Schedule
+- You can find the [schedule for the Hackathon here](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/scdh_schedule.md).

+## Data Access

-Once this has been completed you can access the harmonized SCJS dataset used during the Hackathon via our [Data Access and Governance](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/scdh_governance.md) page.
+Registered participants will be able to access the harmonized SCJS dataset used during the Hackathon via our [Data Access and Governance](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/scdh_governance.md) page from the morning of 25 July.
 This page also describes the restritions on the data usage that Hackathon participants must abide by.

 ## Online participation

 - You can find the link to the Teams meeting for the Hackathon here: [Ben add link/s here]

-## Code of Conduct
-- By participating in this Hackathon you are agreeing to abide by our [Code of conduct](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/code_of_conduct.md).
-Please take a minute to familiarise yourself with this.

 ## Communicating
 - Given that we are a hybrid Hackathon, we have set up a Slack site where participants and organisers can message each other.
 Ben will send an invitation to join the Slack site using the email address you provided for the UKDS sign-up on Monday 23 June.
 - The Slack site can also be used to share files/code between team members.

-## Schedule
+## Code of Conduct
-- You can find the [schedule for the Hackathon here](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/scdh_schedule.md).
+- By participating in this Hackathon you are agreeing to abide by our [Code of conduct](https://github.com/benmatthewsed/sdch-2023-docs/blob/main/code_of_conduct.md).
+Please take a minute to familiarise yourself with this.

 ## Pre-Reading